• Menu

 What Is Nursing Home Asset Protection?

-February 6, 2016 by Barry D. Horowitz, Estate Planning Attorney
+February 6, 2016 // by Jeffrey A. Nirenstein, Estate Planning Attorney

 What Is Nursing Home Asset Protection?The concept of asset protection is usually applied to potential lawsuits, but there is another type of asset protection that everyone should be concerned about.